 November is National Diabetes Awareness Month and perhaps a time for a bit of reflection.
-You may be new to diabetes world or someone who has lived with diabetes for many years.
+You may be new to the diabetes world or be someone who has lived with diabetes for many years.
 Whatever the case may be, you will always have more to learn.
-Diabetic Connect is a place to exchange information, ideas and experiences, or to just sit back and listen and learn.

 So what did you learn this year, and how has it made an impact on your life?
-I cannot stress enough the importance of learning to take good care of you.
-Ultimately, a person with diabetes becomes his or her own health care provider.
-You may have instructions about testing your blood sugars and how to take your medications.
-But no one can enforce the rules of self-care but you.
+I cannot stress enough the importance of learning to take good care of yourself.
+Ultimately, a person with diabetes becomes his or her own healthcare provider.
+You may have instructions about testing your blood sugars and how to take your medications, but no one can enforce the rules of self-care but you.
 You are, in fact, the master of your own destiny.
 Not many other conditions allow you that much control, so choose your course wisely!

-- Don’t miss appointments!
-If you need to see your dietician or diabetes educator, make sure you take time out to be at your appointment and pay attention to what they say.
+3. Don’t miss appointments!
+If you need to see your dietitian or diabetes educator, make sure you take time out to be at your appointment and pay attention to what they say.

-- Keep a journal/diary.
-Write things down that seem important – even little things like, “Avoid General Tso’s Chicken!”
+5. Keep a journal/diary.
+Write things down that seem important, even little things like “Avoid General Tso’s chicken!”

-- Like snowflakes, no two people are alike, and so it would make sense that just because my friend uses a certain medication that controls their diabetes doesn’t mean it will work the same on me.
+7. Like snowflakes, no two people are alike.
+Just because my friend uses a certain medication that controls her diabetes doesn’t mean it will work the same on me.
 If you’ve seen one person with diabetes, you’ve seen ONE person with diabetes; everyone is very different.